 When to feed your baby solid foods

-Feed your baby whenever you see him give feeding signs.
+Feed your baby whenever you see them give feeding signs.
 After washing hands with soap, start by giving your baby just two to three spoonfuls of soft food, such as porridge, mashed fruits or vegetables, twice a day.
 Continue to breastfeed as often as before.

-If you do not breastfeed your baby, the best time to introduce her to solid foods is also at 6 months of age.
+If you do not breastfeed your baby, the best time to introduce them to solid foods is also at 6 months of age.
 This is the age when all babies, breastfed or not, need to start getting solid foods to ensure they are getting all the nutrition their growing bodies need.

 Living with HIV

 If you are living with HIV, introduce your baby to their first solid foods at 6 months and continue to breastfeed while taking your ARV medicines and following your treatment plan.

 Don't wait too long to start solid food